-Figure 5 - Chameleon Circuit Interface via the Tardis Monitor
+Figure 10 - Change Interior Interface via the Tardis Monitor

 The player can also create custom interiors or use preset console rooms.

-As of 0.0.9B, the player can create their own console rooms by destroying the current console room and building in either survival or creative gamemodes.
+For both 1.12.2 and 1.14.4 versions of the mod, the player can create their own console rooms by destroying the current console room and building in either survival or creative game modes.

 Preset Console Rooms

-Figure 6 - Preset Console Room Changing Interface via Tardis Monitor
+Figure 11 - Change Interior Interface via the Tardis Monitor in 1.14.4

-The Tardis Mod adds a variety of decoration blocks, many of which are currently (As of 0.0.9B) unobtainable in survival mode.
-This is due to a planned implementation of an Architectural Reconfiguration System that will allow the player to obtain such blocks.
+The Tardis Mod adds a variety of decoration blocks, many of which are currently unobtainable in survival mode.

 In the 1.12.2 and 1.14.4 versions, some of these blocks are able to be obtained by the Architectural Reconfiguration System.